raju-mechatronics/raju-mechatronics/README.md

 🌟 Passionate about building innovative web solutions and crafting dynamic web applications and APIs.

-🎯 Specialized in Backend Development and also good at Fullstazk Development.
+🎯 Specialized in Backend Development and also good at Fullstack Development.

 💻 Proficient in a range of programming languages, including Typescript, JavaScript, Go, Java